CROWN FOR A YOUNG MARRIAGE

 Tribute to Love Poems

 Mary Block: “My writing is informed by my love of the indoors.
 I grew up in a very large, cold house in South Florida, and my reactions to place are always, in some way, reactions to that experience.
 The house was the type of place where one could always be alone, and I often was.
-Since I began reflecting on my childhood, I’ve grown interested in the ways that our house functioned as a family home, and the ways in which my subsequent homes have shaped the lives carried on inside them.” ( website)
+Since I began reflecting on my childhood, I’ve grown interested in the ways that our house functioned as a family home, and the ways in which my subsequent homes have shaped the lives carried on inside them.” ( web)